, nor the

 separates the metadata from what it's representing.
 Now you have to

-maintain a link between the "thing" and the "meta thing" either by either
+maintain a link between the thing and the meta thing either by either

-naming patterns or by using pragma
+naming patterns or by using pragmas to bind them.
+These are serious

 be spoken aloud.